melian009/Lapacom/Data/parameters_path.md

-# List of file path which contains the parameter used in the simulation on life cycles collectet in the table 1 on the working paper in overlead.
+# List of file path which contains the parameter used in the simulation on life cycles compiled in the table 1 on working paper in overlead.
 The files are mostly from the path of the fold called ODE, file paths for parameter estimated of simulations are:

 # Empirical data of Patella species: